tristar82/Peg_Solitaire/README.md

 * To run the TEXT based version of the game, run the ***"main.py"*** in the Python terminal.
 This will load the menu to faciliate game play.
 * To run the Windows GUI (advanced) version of the game, run the ***"GUI_main.py"*** in the Python terminal.
 This will launch a new window with buttons for different operations.

+**Testing**
+* To ensure that both the Text and GUI versions can handle solution import files, please refer to the ***garbage_moves.txt*** and ***garbage_moves2.txt*** files respectively.
+This can be imported and handled correctly.

 ## Game Operation
 #### Text Version
 Once loaded, the game will ask the player to determine what they would like to do.
 The options are to Load a (**S**)oltion File, (**P**)lay the Game, Read the (**R**)ules or (**E**)xit.
-After loading a solution file, the player can enter the next move of their own choice (provided there are pegs remaining).
+After loading a solution file (which is assumed to be in the current working directory), the player can enter the next move of their own choice (provided there are pegs remaining).
-Legal moves will be in the format 'ox' or 'ex'
+Legal moves will be in the format 'ox' or 'ex'.

 #### GUI Advanced Version
 The game will load and display the board; red buttons indicate pegs and white are holes.
 Simply click first on the origin then the destination buttons; the computer will assess the move and reduce the peg count (displayed at the bottom of the screen) if successful.